sylefeb/Silice/GetStarted_Linux.md

 Note that trellis and icestorm have to be compiled and installed before nextpnr (please refer to the NextPNR setup instructions).

-These tools take a bit of time to compile, but is worth doing as they constantly improve.
+These tools take a bit of time to compile, but it is worth doing as they constantly improve.

 ### Use compiled binaries